eddie-energy/architecture/arc42/crosscutting-concepts/crosscutting-concepts.md

 SGAM is organized into six main views:

-1. Business view: Defines the overall business context of the smart grid system.
+1. Business View: Defines the overall business context of the smart grid system.
-1. Function view: Defines the functions and services that need to be provided by the smart grid system.
+1. Function View: Defines the functions and services that need to be provided by the smart grid system.
-1. Information view: Defines the information that needs to be exchanged between different components (including the data models and communication protocols).
+1. Information View: Defines the information that needs to be exchanged between different components (including the data models and communication protocols).
-1. Communication view: Defines the communication networks and protocols that need to be used for exchanging information between the different components.
+1. Communication View: Defines the communication networks and protocols that need to be used for exchanging information between the different components.
-1. Component view: Defines the physical and logical components that make up the smart grid system.
+1. Component View: Defines the physical and logical components that make up the smart grid system.
-1. Deployment view: Defines the deployment scenarios and configurations of the smart grid system.
+1. Deployment View: Defines the deployment scenarios and configurations of the smart grid system.

 #### Relevance
 SGAM provides reference points, e.g., scenarios, workflows, and data models, that aid the technical and conceptual development of the EDDIE system.
 SGAM provides a standardized way of organizing and describing the different components of the smart grid system, which are of relevance as well.